koii-network/docs/koii/the-koii-token/add-koii-to-exchange/node-setup.md

 Please note that the historical data available may not be complete.
 If your node is down for an extended period, you may need to download a new snapshot, which will create a gap in the ledger that cannot be filled.

-## Minimizing Validator Port Exposure
+## Optional: Reducing Port Exposure

 It is recommended to keep open the UDP and TCP ports needed for receiving inbound traffic from all other validators, but it is possible to restrict the traffic.